holochain/HOW/HOW/social/process/how/how-v1.md

 ## Specification

 ### General
 HOW standards are held in a git repo on github, and use a small number of Github's affordances to help with the process.
 This backing-store is intended to be replaced by a Holochain app in the future.
-The HOW processes and data formats consist of tree structure that holds all types of standards for the Holochain framework and ecosystem.
+The HOW processes and data formats consist of a tree structure that holds all types of standards for the Holochain framework and ecosystem.

 ### HOW Tree